Skip to site navigation Skip to main content Skip to footer site map

 • Acknowledge how you are feeling.

-• Try grounding yourself by focusing on details of your surroundings or neutral physical sensations, such as the feeling of your feet on the floor.
+• Try grounding yourself by focusing on details of your surroundings or on neutral physical sensations, such as the feeling of your feet on the floor.

 • Practice relaxation exercises, such as taking slow, deep breaths.